 - Locate the folder named ‘System 32’ in the list of folders.

-- And inside the ‘System 32’, you should locate ‘Drivers folder’ and open it as well.
+- And inside the ‘System 32’, you should locate the ‘Drivers folder’ and open it as well.

 Fix 5: Run Network troubleshooter